5g-media/FaaS-VIM-Exercises/exercise6/README.md

 * Hit 'Validate'.
 Fix any errors.
 * Once validates successully hit 'Export to your computer'

+## Onboard the packages to OSM

+At All-in-one UI, select "Editor".

+* Select VNF Packages (left pane) and drag/drop the VNF package you created at previous step
+* Select NS  Packages (left pane) and drag/drop the NS package you created at previous step

 ### Mark vTrancoder port and set day0 parameters

 In order to send the vtranscoder frames, we need to open its ports and start it with predefined parameters.